bexoft/finalmq/README.md

 	localhost:8080/MyService/helloworld.HelloRequest{"persons":[{"name":"Bonnie"},{"name":"Clyde"}]}?filter=hello

 Then on finalMQ side you can get the query parameters in the meta info.
-The key is the name of the query parameter with the prefix "FMQQUERY_".
-So, in this example the "filter" query will have the key "FMQQUERY_filter".
-If you want to get all query parameters then you have to iterate through all meta info and filter all keys that start with"FMQQUERY".
+The key is the name of the query parameter with the prefix "QUERY_".
+So, in this example the "filter" query will have the key "QUERY_filter".
+If you want to get all query parameters then you have to iterate through all meta info and filter all keys that start with"QUERY".